Douglas Brinkley: Life and career

 In 2004, Brinkley released Tour of Duty: John Kerry and the Vietnam War, about U.S. Senator John Kerry's prior military service and anti-war activism during the Vietnam War.
-The 2004 documentary movie, Going Upriver: The Long War of John Kerry is loosely based on Brinkley's book.
+The 2004 documentary movie Going Upriver: The Long War of John Kerry is loosely based on Brinkley's book.
 Brinkley also wrote the Atlantic Monthly cover story of December 2003 on Kerry.

 Brinkley's book The Great Deluge: Hurricane Katrina, New Orleans, and the Mississippi Gulf Coast is a record of the effects of Hurricane Katrina on the Gulf Coast.
 The book won the 2007 Robert F. Kennedy Book Award and was a Los Angeles Times Book Prize finalist.
 He also served as the primary historian for Spike Lee's documentary about Hurricane Katrina, When the Levees Broke: A Requiem in Four Acts.
 Critic Nancy Franklin in The New Yorker noted that Brinkley made up a "large part" of the film's "conscience."

 Brinkley's biography of Walter Cronkite, Cronkite was published in 2012.
 It was also selected as a Washington Post Book of the Year.

 Brinkley and Johnny Depp were nominated for a Grammy for their co-authoring of the liner notes to the documentary: Gonzo: The Life and Work of Dr. Hunter S. Thompson.
 He also co-edited with Johnny Depp the long lost novel of Woody Guthrie titled House of Earth.

-In January 2022, Brinkley compared the 2021 United States Capitol attack to the Holocaust, the September 11 attacks, and the Attack on Pearl Harbor.
-"I think it is like December 7th Pearl Harbor it is like the 9/11 tragedy", said Brinkley.

 Congressional hearing

 On November 18, 2011, during his testimony before a Congressional hearing on drilling in the Arctic National Wildlife Refuge, Brinkley had a heated exchange with Rep. Don Young.
 Young, who had not been present during Brinkley's testimony, nonetheless characterized it as "garbage" and addressed Brinkley as "Dr. Rice."
 In response, Brinkley stated, "It's Dr. Brinkley.
 Rice is a university.
 I know you went to Yuba College and couldn't graduate."
 Brinkley also noted that Young's comments were made even though Young had not been present during his testimony.

-Brinkley continued to argue with Young throughout the hearing until the committee chairman threatened to have Brinkley removed.
+Brinkley continued to push back against Young throughout the hearing until the committee chairman threatened to have Brinkley removed.